hankhng/react-tmdb-movie-app/README.md

 ## Note

-There's an open PR where I'm working on implementing functionality for the user to favourite movies and add them to a section.
+There's an open draft PR where I'm working on implementing functionality for the user to favourite movies and add them to a section.
 Also dynamic searching using UseEffect, so the search is dynamic as the user types.

 ## Installation